 Made with a blend of baby spinach and basil, you hardly even know that spinach is packed into this delicious spinach pesto.

 Spinach pesto is perfect served with Instant Pot orzo, tossed with tuna pesto pasta, or spooned into Slow Cooker White Beans and Tomato Soup with Orzo.
-I also love spreading pesto on toasted slices of baguette.

 Ingredients